Share Your "How To Use A Natural Shampoo Bar" Techniques

 The problem is that there are so many variables that can affect the way in which a shampoo bar will work for each individual that it is often difficult to pinpoint the proper solution.

-As you read the tips for adjusting to shampoo bars and the other shampoo bar information on our website (I will include links below) you will learn that your hair, your water, the products you use or used on your hair, the specific shampoo bar and even your hair washing technique can affect the adjustment period.
+As you read the tips for adjusting to natural shampoo bars and the other shampoo bar information on our website (I will include links below) you will learn that your hair, your water, the products you use or used on your hair, the specific shampoo bar and even your hair washing technique can affect the adjustment period.

 But I feel like I have failed my customers when I cannot provide the perfect answer for their problem.